edurenye/monitoring/README.txt

  * * Watchdog
  * * Cron execution
  * * Content and User activity
- * Sensor interface that can be easily implemented to provide custom sensors.
+ * SensorPluginInterface that can be easily implemented to provide custom sensor plugins.
  * Integration with Munin.
  * Integration with Icinga/Nagios